Good Credit Scores: FICO & VantageScore

 Avoid closing old credit card accounts.
 It may seem prudent, but FICO considers this a loss of available credit, which affects the credit score.

 Connect with a Credit Counselor

 These first two are do-it-yourself options, and they are, unquestionably, admirable.
-But their success relies on your discipline, commitment, resolve, and resistance to splurging.
-In short, like someone taking on a new nutrition regime, you will have to take more pleasure in slimming down than chowing down.
+But their success relies on discipline, commitment, resolve, and resistance to splurging.
+Planning to start an exercise regime seems great – until the muscles ache on Day 3in ways never expected.

-If you need it, a credit counselor can negotiate better terms with your creditors and get you into a program that reduces and ultimately eliminates your credit card debt almost as though it were on autopilot.
-You make a single payment (often lower than your combined existing minimum payments) to the debt-relief agency, and it makes certain your creditors are paid on time and, by the end of the program — three to five years — in full.
+Credit counseling can negotiate better terms with your creditors and get you into a program that reduces and ultimately eliminates your credit card debt.
+You make a single payment (often lower than your combined existing minimum payments) to the debt-relief agency, and it makes certain your creditors are paid on time.
+By the end of the program — three to five years — the debt burden is eliminated.

 In the end — actually, long before the end — you’ll have a FICO score anyone could fall in love with.

 Various scenarios can affect your credit score.
 Among them are the implications of marriage and the implications of joint accounts